StackVista/stackstate-docs/develop/developer-guides/custom-functions/view-health-state-configuration-functions.md

 ### ElementState

-The states of all components and relations in the view can also be accessed as a list from `viewSummary` using `ElementState`. `ElementState` has the following properties:
+The states of all components and relations in the view can be accessed as a list from `viewSummary` using `ElementState`. `ElementState` has the following properties:

 * `elementId`
 * `stateId`